zhuhaow/ignext/README.md

 ignext aims to run Next.js website on Cloudflare Pages.

 Read this first, [Want Next.js at the edge?
 Just use Vercel](https://zhuhaow.me/want-nextjs-at-edge-just-use-vercel/).
-I explained why ignext is not ideal and compared all solutions I can find on the market.
+I explained why ignext is not ideal and compared all solutions I could find on the market.

 **Currectly in alpha state.
 Do not use it in production.**